dmsul/site-source/content/pages/tutorial_git_2commits.rst

 existing file) to the permanent record of the repository is a two-step process.

 The first step is **staging**.
 This is like putting items in a moving box but leaving the box open.
-We might put more things in, we take more things out--it's not permanent *yet*.
+We might put more things in or take things out--it's not permanent *yet*.
 We staged our new file with :code:`git add hello.py`; we told git to add :code:`hello.py` to a box but to leave the top open for now.

 The second step is the **commit**.
 Making a commit takes all the changes we've staged (the things we've put in the box) and adds them to the permanent record